davidwesst/davidwesst.github.io/src/blog/gameoff2019-gamejam-devlog/index.md

 ---

-title:  "GitHub Game Off 2019 Game Jam featuring DW"
+title: GitHub Game Off 2019 Game Jam featuring DW
-date: "2019-11-26T09:57:00"
+date: 2019-11-26T09:57:00
 tags:
   - gamedev
   - myfirstgamejam
   - gamejam
   - gameoff-2019
   - devlog
-description: "For the past month I have been participating in the GameOff 2019 Gamejam hosted by GitHub over on Itch.io and I've been devlogging about it over on my YouTube channel."
+description: For the past month I have been participating in the GameOff 2019 Gamejam hosted by GitHub over on Itch.io and I've been devlogging about it over on my YouTube channel.

 ---

 For the past month I have been participating in the GameOff 2019 Gamejam hosted by GitHub over on Itch.io and I've been devlogging about it over on my YouTube channel.